John Tewkesbury: Arrest and discovery

+Examination

-Tewkesbury was subsequently moved to the Tower of London and confessed that he had read The Obedience of a Christian Man and The Wicked Mammon since recanting his beliefs two years earlier.
+Tewkesbury was subsequently moved to the Tower of London and confessed to Stokesley that he had read The Obedience of a Christian Man and The Wicked Mammon since recanting his beliefs two years earlier.
 He also confessed to removing the embroidered twigs from his sleeves and other alleged heresies.

 Execution

 The sentence against John Tewkesbury was read and pronounced by John Stokesley, Bishop of London on 16 December 1531 in the house of Sir Thomas More.
 After this sentence, without a king's writ for their warrant, the sheriffs of London, Richard Gresham and Edward Altam, took Tewkesbury into custody.
 On St. Thomas' eve, Sunday 20 December 1531, the sheriffs burned him at the stake opposite the Priory Church of St. Bartholomew's the Great, in West Smithfield, London.

-The Great Bible

-In 1538, King Henry VIII authorized Sir Thomas Cromwell, Vicar General and Secretary to King Henry VIII, to have an English edition of the Bible printed and read aloud during the Church of England's services.
-The Great Bible of Henry VIII was prepared by Myles Coverdale and incorporated those translations by William Tyndale which the bishops found acceptable.
-Published in April 1539, the first edition's 2,500 copies sold out quickly.

 Modern culture

 In 2013, Patrick Gabridge's Fire on Earth, a full-length historical drama in two acts, premiered in Boston.
 John Tewksbury's character in the play is a composite of Tewkesbury and fellow martyrs, including Richard Bayfield and Thomas Hitton.